GetDKAN/dkan/README.md

 ## Development Environment

-DKAN has the same minimum requirements as any Drupal 8 project, with one exception: it requires MySQL 5.7.
+DKAN has the same minimum requirements as any Drupal 8 project.
+You will need composer 1.5 or higher, and must have the `fxp/composer-asset-plugin` package installed **globally** in your environment.

 ### Developing with Docksal